 In part three of our winter gardening series let’s talk about cold frame crops.

-Swiss Chard – We are big fans of Swiss Chard and it does really well in the cold frames.
-Last year we planted 5 four foot rows and we were over whelmed.
+We are big fans of Swiss Chard and it is one of the most productive cold frame crops.
+One year we planted 5 four foot rows and we were overwhelmed.
 We had so much that we picked at it all winter and spring and eventually pulled out the plants and feed them to the chickens to make room for summer crops.
 Chard is good as an additional ingredient in salads and is great if you like cooked greens.
-We also enjoy eating the celery like stalks in the summer, but we have found that the plants never get a chance to grow big enough for good stalks in the winter; we mostly just grow it for the greens.
+We also enjoy eating the celery-like stalks in the summer, but we have found that the plants never get a chance to grow big enough for good stalks in the winter; we mostly just grow it for the greens.